adiasg/eth2-slashing-protection-rebuild/README.md

 ##### Validator Activity Implications
 This may lead to some false positives from the slashing prevention detection component (i.e., messages that are not actually slashable are identified as slashable). **The validator *WILL* lose out on rewards because of inactivity in the current epoch.**

-#### 3. `parse_chain` (Experimental)

-##### Specific Assumptions
-- The beacon node providing the Eth2 API is fully synced.
-- The current justified checkpoint epoch never decreases.

-##### Description
-The method currently only regenerates the attestation component of the slashing protection file.
-The block protection item will be filled with the current slot.
-The purpose of this method is to avoid any false positives from the slashing prevention detection component.

-The slashing protection information is generated in the following way:
-- Parse entire subtree descending from last justified block
-- If signed attestations are present, then identify the attestation with the *largest target epoch* that the validator has signed.
-Then use the source epoch and target epoch values from that attestation to make a single entry in the `"signed_attestations"` field of the slashing protection file.
-- If no signed attestations are found in this subtree, make a single entry in the `"signed_attestations"` field of the slashing protection file with `"source_epoch"` and `"target_epoch"` set to the current justified epoch.

 ---

 ## Install